sakeefh/Listify/README.md

 ## Features

-- **Secure Access:** Your account ensures the privacy and security of your data.
-We employ robust authentication measures to safeguard your information.
+- **Secure Access:** Users are able to create their own account to save their reminders and task lists using their email and password.

 - **Responsive Design:** Listify provides a seamless experience across various devices with its responsive design, ensuring accessibility for users on desktops, tablets, and smartphones.